 Meditation: This is a quick guided meditation that I found to be super helpful in my pursuit of peace.
 On your Insight Timer app: Peaceful Morning Exercise from Maria McDonald

 Reading: A few things that may be getting in your way of finding that peaceful feeling – Why You Aren’t at Peace Right Now – Eckhart Tolle.

 I truly believe that at this point in our lives, we do have a wisdom that can help guide us to that feeling of peace.
-But, I know a lot of women who do feel overwhelmed by not only the day to day responsibilities of life, but the fact that the years have gone by quickly.
+But, I know a lot of women feel overwhelmed by not only the day to day responsibilities of life, but the fact that the years have gone by quickly.
 They feel “old” and miss their youthful selves.
-(Here’s another post specifically addressing this topic…check it out.)
+(If that’s you, you might like this post.)

 If you are one of those women or are looking for more calm in your life, try some of these and let us know how it’s going for you.
 We’d love to hear your recommendations too!
 (Comment below or share with us on the Midlife Pursuits Facebook page.)